SpoonNewman/Practice-Terraform/README.md

 # Practice-Terraform
-This repository is for practicing Terraform
+This repository is for practicing Terraform mostly by using Docker images to deploy local containers.